+•

-Curtis C. Rogers As Guardian for Oliver Bivins, Sr. and the
+Curtis C. Rogers The state of the s

+As Guardian for Oliver Bivins, Sr. A LALLANDER OF THE STATE OF THE

+: Oliver Bivins, Jr.

+Individually, and as Personal Representative

-Beachton Tuxedo LLC Oliver Bivins, Jr. Individually, and as Personal Representative of the Estate of
+Beachton Tuxedo LLC of the Estate of

 Lorna Bivins

 By:

 Name:

+Title;